 The opposite problem can also occur, often after your 20s.
 Skin cells are produced at a more normal rate, but they sometimes die too quickly, also causing pore clogging.

-Differin acts like a pace car, guiding the skin cells through their live cycles at a steady rate.
+Differin acne treatment acts like a pace car, guiding the skin cells through their live cycles at a steady rate.
 It causes skin cells to be produced and die at a rate that won’t clog pores.
 This is an excellent mechanism for preventing blackheads and whiteheads—but retinoids can also help prevent cysts.

 Differin Gel and Cystic Acne